MrCMS/Mobile-Friendly-Navigation/README.md

 The first HTML block is what we use as a container for the left nav slide in on mobile.
 The second HTML block is the navbar which shows the button to action the mobile menu.

+Make sure you are using @Styles.Render(AppStylesheetBundle.VirtualUrl) and @Scripts.Render(AppScriptBundle.VirtualUrl) in your _Layout for the scripts and CSS to be included.
+If you are managing this yourself, make sure to include the files from within Content\Scripts and Content\Styles.

 # Screen Grabs

 ![Desktop View](https://mrcms.blob.core.windows.net/web/1/mobile-friendly-navigation/mobile-nav-1.png)
 ![Mobile Action Nav](https://mrcms.blob.core.windows.net/web/1/mobile-friendly-navigation/mobile-nav-1.png)
 ![Mobile View](https://mrcms.blob.core.windows.net/web/1/mobile-friendly-navigation/mobile-nav-1.png)

+# Mr CMS Support
+Version 0.5 +